yannis300307/NumcraftRust/README.md

 just build
 ```

-## Build and send the app to the actual calculator
+## Build and send the app to an actual calculator

 Connect the calculator to your computer and run
 ```shell